-As mid-summer fast approaches, everything in the gardening seems to be happening at once during June.
+As mid-summer fast approaches, everything in the garden seems to be happening at once during June.
 Greater sunshine and warmth bring out an abundance of flowers and perhaps queen of them all is the rose.
 So often the chosen subject of the poet or romantic gesture, they have been bred in such a variety of forms that there is almost certainly one to fit every circumstance.
 Be it a sprawling rambler, a deeply perfumed old-fashioned shrub or a contained miniature to brighten the corner of a patio or balcony, the only decision remaining is what colour to select.
 This year, ours have responded particularly well to a good hard prune in mid-February and look set to be smothered in blooms.
 Remember to extend your flowering season by snipping off the dead-heads, to a bud, as they fade.

 Now that the risk of late frosts is behind us, it’s time to have planted out your courgettes so that they can establish themselves in the vegetable patch.
 It will soon be time to begin harvesting your first crop, but it’s a good idea to get a second later sowing done so that you can stagger your supply through until the end of summer.
 It’s wise to sow in pairs so that you can remove the weaker seedling as they germinate.
 Beetroot and Florence fennel can also be repeated now.